Wales Activity Mapping

 Looking ahead to 2018/19:

-Funded by NRW, Pembrokeshire Coastal National Park Authority and Welsh Government, PCF will update recreational data across South West Wales 10 years on, providing a spatial view of what recreational activities take place and when, and what changes have occurred.
-Related infrastructure such as car parks, toilets and boat ramps will also be mapped.
+Funded by NRW, Pembrokeshire Coastal National Park Authority and Welsh Government, PCF will update recreational data across South West Wales 10 years on, comparing changes to original baseline data.
+The project will also record management issues and carry out ground-breaking work on carrying capacity and recreational impacts.